-I have used this method, or parts of it, for making colony increase since the early/mid 1970's, but I doubt if you will find much of it in a book, or not a modern one anyway.
+I have used this method, or parts of it, for making colony increase for well over 40 years, but I doubt if you will find it in a book.
 It brings together into one basic method several manipulations that could be used in isolation.
 For ease of identification I have given the whole system my name, but as is well known, there is little new in beekeeping, just different ways of achieving the same result.

-I have developed the full method over several years, mainly in response to my needs.
-I like it because in most years in my area of West Sussex, from one strong colony that came out of one winter, I can usually produce around 10 colonies that are strong enough to go into the next winter, with a good chance of survival.
-In other parts of the country it may be less, because the summers are shorter, but the rate of increase should still be acceptable.
+I like it because in my area of West Sussex, from one colony early in the year, I can usually produce around 10 colonies that are strong enough to go into winter.
+In other parts of the country it may be less, but the rate of increase should still be acceptable.
 It can be modified in many ways to suit the individual beekeeper and their situation, e.g. if you want fewer but stronger colonies, you can do it.

-I have decided to write about it because I get frustrated at constantly hearing and reading that in the U.K. we can't produce enough bees to satisfy the needs of beginners, and that bee farmers need to import bees to make up losses.
+I have decided to write about it because I get frustrated at keep hearing and reading that in the U.K. we can't produce enough bees to satisfy the needs of beginners and that bee farmers need to import bees to make up losses.
 It seems to me their problem is they must have bees early, but with this method you can.
-It also avoids the possibility of importing pests and disease we haven't got, or bees that are not best suited to our conditions.
+It also avoids the possibility of importing pests and disease we haven't got, or having bees that are not best suited to our conditions.
 This is a simple method that costs little, but is very productive.
-If you are skilful you can have bees, queens and a reasonable crop of honey from the same colony.
-If you can afford to use several colonies you can combine the efforts of them and improve the output as I do and I indicate later.

 I refer to "colonies" and "nucs".
-In general I have used "nuc" soon after setting a new colony up, but "colony" when it is established.
+In general I have used "nuc" soon after setting up, but "colony" when it is established, as I don't know how strong it will be.